-Another factor by which the agriculture industry is struggling is we as humans relying on animal based foods.
+Another factor by which the agriculture industry is struggling is we as humans rely on animal-based foods.
 Basically animal products.

-Consuming animal products put an added burden on agriculture industry which is any ways thriving hard to be sustainable.
-Agriculture takes about 25% of share in emitting green house gases around the planet out of which 60% is from animal products.
+Consuming animal products put an added burden on the agriculture industry which is anyways thriving hard to be sustainable.
+Agriculture takes about 25% of share in emitting greenhouse gases around the planet out of which 60% is from animal products.

-MEAT in any form of processed materials, raw, dry , condiments or factory farms practices are non-sustainable and very resources wrenching.
-Eggs and dairy is also emission intensive.
+MEAT in any form of processed materials, raw, dry, condiments or factory farms practices is non-sustainable and very resources wrenching.
+Eggs and dairy are also emission-intensive.
 Livestock farming and its workability, production and supply create lots of dirty discharge and liquid waste into the rivers and the water bodies which is hampering the whole ecological cycle.